|Purpose:||Discovery, Culture, History|

 Hotels will be confirmed at time of booking

-Note: As ryokan do not usually offer single rooms, for single travellers we might have to offer western style accommodation (still including dinner and hot springs)
+Note: As ryokan do not usually offer single rooms, for single travelers we might have to offer western style accommodation (still including dinner and hot springs)

 One of the World’s most cutting-edge capitals, Tokyo is a city of contrasts.
 Famous for its cutting edge modernity, neon-lit landscape and towering skyscrapers, it is also home to sprawling parkland, peaceful shrines and temples and lovingly tended gardens.
 Despite its love affair with manga pop culture, fashion, high-tech trends and conspicuous consumption, below the surface is a city that has its roots in an ancient heritage.
 Shinto shrines and Buddhist temples stand close to skyscrapers as a reminder of a more contemplative time and at the heart of the hyperactive centre lies the serene Imperial Palace, the home of the ruling emperor that provides a tangible link to the city’s historical past.